DAUNTLESS HUMANITARIAN AND OUTSTANDING CHRISTIAN ZIONIST

 Dunant celebrated in Jerusalem

-His life was celebrated in Israel when a section of the Jerusalem Forest was dedicated to his memory.
-Its shady groves provide places for children to play and families to picnic just below Mount Herzl.
-The spot, quietly reminiscent of Dunant’s beloved Swiss Alps, is a tangible demonstration that the Jewish people and Christian Zionists have not forgotten Dunant’s passion for the restoration of the Jewish people to their ancient homeland.
+The life of Henry Dunant was celebrated in Israel when a section of the Jerusalem Forest was dedicated to his memory.
+Situated just below Mount Herzl, its shady groves provide places for children to play and families to picnic.
+The spot, quietly reminiscent of Dunant’s beloved Swiss Alps, is tangible proof that neither the Jewish people nor the Christian Zionists have forgotten Dunant’s passion for the restoration of the Jewish people to their ancient homeland.